Chromoprotein/ai-project/README.md

 - Improve bots:

     - Remember the last used 3 bots and display them as shortcuts on the chat page
+    - "New chat" button that automatically uses the previous bot

+    - fix avatar loading issue on chat page

+    - fix avatar saving performance issues

     - Add a "use user profile" option for the botInfo, and create a user profile page.
 The user can choose which bots can access the user profile.

     - Make the bot persona page's buttons look better on mobile

-    - Show the bot's avatar and the beginning of the instructions on the chat page

 - Improve chatting: